 The duo does seem well-prepared in the case of inclement weather, however.
 Kensington Palace announced the couple's chosen horse-drawn carriage last week for the big day, along with a second option if it rains.
 Markle and Harry will process through Windsor after their wedding ceremony in the Ascot Landau carriage, which Prince William and Kate Middleton included in their 2011 post-wedding procession to transport the wedding party.
 But the Scottish State Coach, a covered carriage, is on deck as the wet weather option and features a glass roof, so even elevated crowd members will get a glimpse of the newlywed couple.

 However, as is expected with any bride, Markle is reportedly stressed out about the royal wedding weather, according to The Sun.
 While it's too soon for a definitive Mother Nature forecast, sources report she's been caught off guard by the British weather, which is one wedding planning factor that's unfortunately out of her control.
 But, even if she has to sport an umbrella with her wedding day frock, we know she'll still look just as princess-worthy.

 Rain on the royal wedding would be an issue for the couple's guests, as well.
 Harry and Markle's wedding invitations demand a "uniform morning coat or lounge suit" for men, and a "day dress with hat" for women.
-Judging by this dress code and Will and Kate's wedding attendees, many female guests will probably sport some incredibly intricate fascinators, which would not bode well with a rain poncho or parasol.
+Judging by this dress code and William and Kate's wedding attendees, many female guests will probably sport some incredibly intricate fascinators, which would not bode well with a rain poncho or parasol.

 Rain or shine, it's essentially a given that the public will be excited to watch Prince Harry and Meghan Markle say "I do."
-And, hopefully the couple's pre-wedding romantic getaway will help calm the future bride's weather-related nerves.
+And, hopefully, the couple's pre-wedding romantic getaway will help calm the future bride's weather-related nerves.